 - The vacuum tube triode is actively air-cooled to reduce thermal stress during high power operation.

-- Carrier wave frequency is now adjustable while historic devices had fixed carrier wave frequency.
+- Carrier wave frequency is adjustable, while historic devices had fixed carrier wave frequency.
 The fixed carrier frequency was used to hide the true MORs by providing users with the pre-set list of audio range frequencies necessary to produce LSB harmonics, one of which would be the exact MOR.
 For more versatility, the carrier wave frequency is adjustable, and it covers one of the historical ranges of 3.3 MHz.
 However, it also provides the possibility of setting the carrier wave frequency to some lower value, usually down to 2.6 MHz.
-In that way, the user is provided with the option of targetting MORs (Mortal Oscillatory Rate) by using lesser number of LSB (Low Side Band) harmonics, i.e. by using a smaller number of “steps”.
+That way, the user is provided with the option of targetting MORs (Mortal Oscillatory Rate) by using a lesser number of LSB (Low Side Band) harmonics, i.e. by using a smaller number of “steps”.
 It means that the harmonic at the targetted MOR shall contain more energy, which most likely translates to better efficacy of the device.
-It is up to the user to measure the exact carrier wave frequency, which can be set with the external frequency meter, oscilloscope etc.
+The user can measure the exact carrier wave frequency with the external frequency meter, oscilloscope etc.

 - The output power can be increased or decreased.
-It is done by removing the enclosure top lid and turning the shaft of the adjustment rheostat while observing the anode current value on a front panel instrument and grid leak current (any milliampere meter which can be connected to the socket on the rear side).
+It is done by removing the enclosure top lid and turning the shaft of the adjustment rheostat while observing the anode current value on a front panel instrument and grid leak current (any milliampere meter which can connect to the socket on the rear side).

 - The plasma antenna we commonly use is the larger version of the Phanotron tube.
-It comes with the plexiglass holder with holes for mounting on some moveable stand.
-The polymer caps on the end of the tube makes it easy to replace and also provides a very high level of safety from accidental touch.
+It comes with a plexiglass holder with holes for mounting on some moveable stand.
+The polymer caps on the end of the tube make it easy to replace and provide a very high safety level from accidental touch.

-- Warranty on all parts is 36 months except on expendable parts, i.e. Phanotron tube – plasma antenna and thermionic valve triode.
+- Warranty on all parts is 36 months except expendable parts, i.e. Phanotron tube – plasma antenna and thermionic valve triode.